 - (1) Omni-channel Patient Services consists of clinical operations and Allied health, delivered in person or through one of WELL's telehealth platforms, CRH and MyHealth.
-Virtual Services includes EMR, SaaS, telehealth service offerings such as Tia Health or Circle Medical, billing and RCM solutions, digital apps, and cybersecurity related revenue. - (2) Non-GAAP measure.
+Virtual Services includes EMR, SaaS, telehealth service offerings such as Tia Health or Circle Medical, billing and RCM solutions, digital apps, and cybersecurity related revenue. - (2) Non-GAAP financial measure.
 Adjusted gross profit does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other issuers.
 The Company defines adjusted gross profit as revenue less cost of sales (excluding depreciation and amortization).
 Adjusted gross profit should not be construed as an alternative for revenue or net loss determined in accordance with IFRS.
-The Company believes that adjusted gross profit is a meaningful metric in assessing the Company's financial performance and operational efficiency.
+The Company does not present gross profit in the financial statements as it is a non-GAAP financial measure.
+The Company believes that adjusted gross profit and adjusted gross margin are meaningful metrics that are often used by readers to measure the Company's efficiency of selling its products and services.